Blog post SEO is essential for your blog’s long-term success.

 In the past, SEO was about filling pages with keywords and synonyms and building links but this is no longer the case.

-In order for your post to be ‘eligible’ to appear in the first pages of Google it has to satisfy the ‘user intent’.
+In order for your post to be ‘eligible’ to appear on the first pages of Google, it has to satisfy the ‘user intent’.